ryanatkn/orc/README.md

 I maintain a lot of git repos between [Felt](https://github.com/feltjs/felt), [Fuz](https://github.com/fuz-dev/fuz), [Gro](https://github.com/grogarden/gro), and [others](https://github.com/ryanatkn).
-Orc is a tool to help me orchestrate this complexity.
+Orc is a tool for helping me orchestrate this complexity.
 It's first user project is [Spiderspace](https://github.com/spiderspace/spiderspace).

 The goal is to make a generic tool that works for your projects too,